 Blues on the Green

 93.3 KGSR’s Blues on the Green gives music lovers the opportunity to jam to local artists for FREE out at Zilker Park each summer.
-The family and dog friendly event kicked off the 2018 season with The Black Angels.

 Unplugged at the Grove

-Also presented by KGSR, Unplugged at the Grove has been going strong for 25 years!
+Also presented by KGSR, Unplugged at the Grove has been going strong for more than 25 years!
 Happening every Thursday from the beginning of April through September, artists headlining the Shady Grove stage include Ray Wylie Hubbard, Asleep at the Wheel, Alejandro Escovedo, and Austin staple Bob Schneider.

-Nutty Brown Cafe
+Nutty Brown Amphitheater

 Another more centrally located place to see some Texas country is Hill’s Cafe.
 The restaurant and amphitheater hosts music most Fridays through Sundays, as well as a gospel brunch.
 Check out their schedule here.